 Job Description - Peer Research Mentors

-The Reference & Instruction Department of Musselman Library invites Gettysburg College first –year students to submit applications to become a Peer Research Mentor for the 2015 spring semester.
-A Peer Research Mentor is a student who works alongside librarians to support students engaged in research, while also improving one’s own research skills.
-This position is open to two first-year students in any major.
-The Peer Research Mentor team intentionally includes students representing a range of class levels (the current group of Peer Research Mentors include 3 sophomores and 3 juniors).
-While the appointment is for a semester, there is potential for continuation.
+The Reference & Instruction Department of Musselman Library invites Gettysburg College rising sophomore and rising junior students to submit applications to become a Peer Research Mentor for the 2015-16 academic year.
+A Peer Research Mentor is a student who works alongside librarians to support students engaged in research, while also improving one's own research skills.
+This position is open to rising sophomore and rising junior students in any major.
+The Peer Research Mentor team intentionally includes students representing a range of class levels (the current group of Peer Research Mentors include 2 first years, 3 sophomores and 3 juniors).
 If you love information and helping people find exactly what they need, this could be the position for you!

 Peer Research Mentors will engage in three main areas:

-1. Training.
-Mentors will participate in a concentrated series of training sessions in January during the week before classes begin, as well as ongoing training throughout the year (1 hour bi- weekly).
-Training topics include basic customer service principles, navigating our online and print library collection, understanding today’s information environment, search strategies, evaluating information, the inner workings of the library (from cataloging to interlibrary loan), current library issues, and other topics of interest to the mentors.
+1. Training: Mentors will participate in a concentrated series of training sessions in August before classes begin, as well as ongoing training throughout the year (1 hour bi- weekly).
+Training topics include basic customer service principles, navigating our online and print library collection, understanding today's information environment, search strategies, evaluating information, the inner workings of the library (from cataloging to interlibrary loan), current library issues, and other topics of interest to the mentors.

 - Desire to learn, improve, and master research skills in more than one academic subject area